JaydenMajor/Stick-With-Me-Menu/stick-with-me-menu/readme.txt

 == Frequently Asked Questions ==

-= Why did you developed this plugin? =
+= Why did you develop this plugin? =
 We devloped this plugin because we were working with wordpress menus that were much longer that the screen and haveing to scroll up just to add a new item was not ideal.

 == Screenshots ==